ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.nanoleaf-lightpanels/README.md

 ## Changelog

+### 1.2.1 (2021-06-20)
+* (daniel_2k) fixed: get a new authorization token is not possible when the current token is already invalid
+* (daniel_2k) fixed: device search in admin settings fixed
+* (daniel_2k) changed: obtaining an authorization token is also possible when field is already filled

 ### 1.2.0 (2021-01-03)
 * (daniel_2k) new: possibility to use polling for keep alive detection instead of SSDP notify messages (for nanoleaf devices which stop sending SSDP notify packages)
 * (daniel_2k) changed: small internal adjustments